CreatorXperience/Artificium-Frontend/README.md

 ###  **Ngrok**
 ### NB⚠️:
-We developing, ngrok should be installed on your machine for cookie to work cause the backend cookie will only set if the frontend is running on https.
+While developing, ngrok should be installed on your machine for cookie to work cause the backend cookie will only set cookie if the frontend is running on https.

 ### **Manual Installation:**